jonahcelestie-spec/Kasa-lightbulbs-primary-color-changing/README.md

 3: now click save as and on the same type something like `syncbutdual.js`

 4: go in termainl and run this `node syncbutdual.js` (replace syncbutdual.js with the path to the js

+Bounus ig:this was based of https://github.com/jrudio/smart-light-disco/tree/master code probs to them ig I use KL135 dk if it will work for others kasa lights